-During Unit 1, it is in your best interest to read the assigned chapters on your own.
-Take detailed notes on these chapters and use the practice quizzes.
-When it seems like not much is due, this is when you should be studying, reviewing, and rereading!
+To prepare for each week, it is in your best interest to read the assigned chapters on your own.
+Take detailed notes on these chapters and use the practice quizzes to check your understanding.
+Even on days when nothing is due, you should be reading, studying, viewing supplemental materials, reviewing, or rereading!